bsmith89/longev-mgen/doc/submission.md

 ](fig/pul_diagrams.pdf)

-Besides B1, B5 is the only other OTU to possess a putative PUL coding for a full complement of predicted starch-active proteins.
+Besides B1-A and B1-B, B5 is the only other MAG to possess a putative PUL coding for a full complement of predicted starch-active proteins.
 Several OPFs
 have members in both this region and either B1 or _B. thetaiotaomicron_